po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/01-Day/README.md

 * Type `curl https://api.github.com/users` and then press the enter or return key.

-  * Github returned a list of the last 30 users who made a profile!
+  * GitHub returned a list of the last 30 users who made a profile!

-* Ask the class the following questions (☝️) and call on students for the answers (🙋):

-  * ☝️ What happened when I entered the curl command to github
+    * ☝️ What happened when I entered the curl command to GitHub.

-  * 🙋 We asked github for user informatiojn via our terminal!
+    * 🙋 We asked GitHub for user informatiojn via our terminal!

     * ☝️ What is a good use case for cURL?

     * 🙋 We can use it to make sure our API URL is correct or working.

 * Answer any questions before proceeding to the next activity.